Tate was placed on the 10-day injured list with a right finger sprain, retroactive to Monday.

 Tate (shoulder) joined Baltimore's 40-man roster Tuesday.

-The Orioles snagged Tate near the end of July from the Yankees in the Zach Britton deal, although his season ended early due to shoulder soreness.
-He'll be protected from the Rule 5 draft following his placement on the 40-man and should be ready to go for the beginning of spring training.
+The Orioles snagged Tate near the end of July from the Yankees in the Zach Britton deal, but his season ended early due to shoulder soreness.
+He'll be protected from the Rule 5 draft following his placement on the 40-man and should be ready to go for the start of spring training.